har-in-air/STM32_CODE_EXAMPLES/freertos/freertos_f411_hello_world/README.md

 `CORTEX_M4F_STM32F407ZG-SK`.
 From this folder copy `FreeRTOSConfig.h` to your project folder `/ThirdParty/FreeRTOS`
 * Add `ThirdParty/FreeRTOS/` to the project `...MCU GCC compiler->Include` path
 * Edit your project copy of `FreeRTOSConfig.h`
 	* `SystemCoreClock` needs to be visible to our compiler.
-Modify the conditional compile as follows :
 ```
 #if defined (__ICCARM__) || defined(__GNUC__) || defined(__CC_ARM)
 #include <stdint.h>